SATURDAY 5 FEBRUARY

 Illustrated talk by Stephen David

-Meetings commence at 2:30 pm with the exception of field visits which are by arrangement.
+Meetings commence at 2:30 pm with the exception of field visits which are by arrangement, and Zoom presentations.
 For meetings where there is an outside speaker a charge of £4 will be made to offset costs [ £6 for non-Branch members ].
 When there is no visiting speaker fee there will be a general charge of £1 per person, again, to offset cost.